splunk/public-o11y-docs/sp-oncall/alerts/snooze.rst

 Changing Snooze Expiration Time
 ===============================

-If you need more time for a different task or have simply selected the wrong expiration time, it’s easy to modify the snooze.
+If you need more time for a different task or have selected the wrong expiration time, it's easy to modify the snooze.
 Click on the *Snoozed Until* link, as indicated in the image below.

 .. image:: images/Link-to-change-snooze.png